 Some adults may not have received full protection because of changes in the MMR vaccine.
 Anyone born between 1980 and 1990 may not have received a mumps vaccine, and anyone born between 1970 and 1979 may have only had a measles vaccine.

-If you fall into one of these groups, ask your GP for the MMR vaccination.
+If you or your partner fall into one of these groups, ask your GP for the MMR vaccination.